flexion/dwd-ui-monetary-lab/DWD.UI.Monetary/DWD.UI.Calendar/README.md

 ---

 ## Quarter
-The quarter is based on a year and quarter number.
+The quarter is based on a date or a year and quarter number.
+For unemployment purposes the quarter starts on Sunday of the first full week of months January, April, July, and October.

 A quarter is an immutable object that provides the year and quarter number as properties.

-You can compare a quarter to another quarter chronologically and clone a quarter as the previous quarter.
+- You can compare a quarter to another quarter chronologically
+- You can clone a quarter as the previous quarter.
 ---

 ## Quarters